If you’re trying to open GeForce Experience on your Windows but it fails, and you’re seeing the error saying one of the followings：

-3) Download a new GeForce Experience from official NVIDIA website.
+3) Download a new GeForce Experience from the official NVIDIA website.

 4) Run the new GeForce Experience on your Windows to see if it works.

-If your Windows is old, it may cause you not be able to use GeForce Experience.
+If your Windows is old, you may run into troubles using GeForce Experience.
 To check for updates for your Windows:

 1) On your keyboard, press the Windows logo key and R at the same time to invoke the Settings window.

 3) Click Check for updates.

 5) Reboot your Windows 10 and run GeForce Experience to see if it works.